redwoodjs/redwoodjs-com-archive/docs/graphql.md

 Because this logger is used with the GraphQL handler, it will respect any redaction paths setup.

-For example, you have chosen to log `data` return by each request, then you may want to redact sensitive information, like email addresses from yur logs.
+For example, you have chosen to log `data` return by each request, then you may want to redact sensitive information, like email addresses from your logs.

 Here is an example of an application `/api/src/lib/logger.ts` configured to redact email addresses.
 Take note of the path `data.users[*].email` as this says, in the `data` attribute, redact the `email` from every `user`: